TrifonEstov/PHPTravels/README.md

 To run the tests locally, please clone the project using this link: https://github.com/TrifonEstov/PHPTravels.git

 You can find additional information about how to clone the project here: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 Then open the cloned project in already installed IDE (e.g. IntelliJ IDEA), open php_travels_tests.feature file and run relevant scenario or the whole feature.
+This is a Maven project, so please make sure that all needed dependencies are already downloaded.

 Test scenarios that are not implemented: